Doctor Who Monsters, Aliens and Villains

 Unfortunately, as the ship departed, it was destroyed by an alien weapon that had been acquired at some point in the distant past by the mysterious 'Torchwood' organisation, leaving The Doctor disgusted at the loss of life even after the Sycorax had surrendered.
 Despite The Doctor's anger at this action, it appears that, with his defeat of the leader and the subsequent destruction of the Sycorax ship, Earth was successfully spared future visits from them for several years; the novel "Snowglobe 7" included a passing comment that the Sycorax briefly returned to Earth in the late 21st century with hostile intent but departed shortly after.

-Coincidentally, the Third Doctor was peripherally involved in the events of the Sycorax invasion even if he never faced them directly ("Twelve Doctors of Christmas: The Christmas Inversion"); while repairing his TARDIS, the Third Doctor detected Harriet Jones's call for his assistance, and travelled into the future with Jo Grant and Captain Mike Yates to investigate.
-Although the three encountered Jackie Tyler and learned some of the key details about the current crisis after explaining that they were a past version of The Doctor Jackie knew, it took so long for the Third Doctor to work out what was going on that the Tenth Doctor dealt with the Sycorax himself, the Third Doctor's only contribution to the crisis being to release the Master from a tinsel-themed trap that he was caught in when he tried to make an alliance with the Sycorax in this time.
+Coincidentally, the Third Doctor was peripherally involved in the events of the Sycorax invasion even if he never faced them directly ("Twelve Doctors of Christmas: The Christmas Inversion").
+While repairing his TARDIS, the Third Doctor detected Harriet Jones's call for his assistance, and travelled into the future with Jo Grant and Captain Mike Yates to investigate.
+Although the three encountered Jackie Tyler and learned some of the key details about the current crisis after explaining that they were a past version of The Doctor Jackie knew, it took so long for the Third Doctor to work out what was going on that the Tenth Doctor dealt with the Sycorax himself, the Third Doctor's only contribution to the crisis being to release The Master from a tinsel-themed trap that he was caught in when he tried to make an alliance with the Sycorax in this time.

 Classic Doctors New Monsters - Volume 1